nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 state synchronization mechanisms and hooking into existing ones.

 - Deisgn a scalable state synchronization mechanism
-- Build GraphQL support for e-tags that are used with the REST API
 - Evaluate state synchronization through pub/sub and websockets
+- Build a generic support for GraphQL feature correlation and feature etags

 ## Iterations

 1. Build comprehensive Grafana dashboard for GraphQL
-1. Ingest and index GraphQL queries in Elastic
 1. Build a scalable GraphQL state synchronization
+1. Build GraphQL feature-to-query correlation mechanisms
 1. Design a better deprecation policy and monitoring
 1. Collaborate with AppSec Team to make GraphQL secure by default
 1. Add support for direct uploads for GraphQL